srobo/ops-manual/internal-structure/marketing-team.md

 ## Purpose

-The marketing team are responsible for attracting new sponsors, teams and volunteers.
-They will be looking at attracting teams for both the current and, in later months, the following competition cycle.
+The marketing team are responsible for attracting new sponsors, competitor teams and volunteers.

-They are responsible for:
+The work of the team will include:

 * managing website content
-* effective use of social media channels
+* making effective use of social media channels
-* attracting new competitors, sponsors and volunteers
+* producing and procuring marketing materials
+* SR brand assets

 ## Structure and Operation

 The Marketing Team is a group of volunteers who work together, and closely with other teams within SR, to attract sponsors, competitors and volunteers.
 The team is lead by a committee that is responsible for fulfilling the aims of the team.